“Your creeds are dead, your rites are dead,

 See, I make things all new?”

-Our protagonist (and the only mildly likable character in the book) is Asa Timberlake, a 60 year-old man whose once-prosperous Virginia family has fallen on hard times.
-He now works in his family’s former business, The Timberlake Tobacco Factory, which was previously the finest tobacco company in Virginia until it was acquired by the Standard Tobacco Company.
-In the old days, Asa’s father personally knew the faces and names of all the factory employees, but the business is now run by a corporate behemoth in New York, as such it has devolved into a drab and impersonal place to work (the decline of this once-great family echoes earlier Pulitzer Prize-winners like The Magnificent Ambersons and Early Autumn).
-Sadly, when Asa’s father lost his good health as well as the family’s fortune, he ended his life by shooting himself.
-Now, Asa has inherited a broken family and his meager estate relies on the financial support the unpleasant William Fitzroy.
-At the start of the novel, the Timberlake family’s elegant home is demolished, a reminder of the impermanence of things, and throughout the novel Asa’s loveless marriage sits in a state of complacency –his hypochondriac wife Lavinia remains bedridden and emotionally distant.
-Asa’s only escape comes when visiting a neighboring farm where a lovely widow named Kate resides with her two dogs (Lavinia has forbidden Asa from having a dog).
-Much of the novel concerns Asa’s two daughters (both given masculine names for inexplicable reasons): Roy and Stanley.
-Roy is the mature, level-headed elder sister, while Stanley is the petulant, narcissistic younger sister.
+Our protagonist (and the only mildly appealing character in the book) is Asa Timberlake, a 60 year-old man whose once-prosperous Virginia family has fallen on hard times.
+He now works at a company that was formerly owned by his family, The Timberlake Tobacco Factory –it was once the finest tobacco company in Virginia before it was acquired by the Standard Tobacco Company.
+In the old days, Asa’s father personally knew all the faces and names of the employees in the factory, but now the business is being run by a corporate behemoth located in New York.
+As such, the company has devolved into a lackluster and impersonal place to work (the decline of Asa Timberlake’s once-great family echoes earlier themes found in earlier Pulitzer Prize-winners like The Magnificent Ambersons and Early Autumn).
+Sadly, when Asa’s father lost his good health along with the family fortune, he shot himself.

 “Like all other successful men of his time and his place in the South, he had seen, as a child, the ruin of his family fortunes and the complete reversal of a social system” (114).

-As the novel progresses, both Roy and Stanley become engaged to two suitable men.
-Roy marries a surgeon while Stanley is betrothed to a lawyer, but the ever-vain and indulgent child, Stanley steals Roy’s husband and both sisters’ marriages completely fall apart.
-There is a lot of depression, physical abuse, and suicide (Roy’s one-time husband shoots himself), and we are treated to constant reminders that nothing truly lasts in this life.
-We are also offered a backstory of a young Black driver named Parry, a boy with dreams of one day becoming a lawyer.
-He is wrongfully blamed for a reckless car accident which injures a White woman and kills an innocent girl carrying pink flowers.
+As the novel progresses, both Roy and Stanley become engaged –Roy marries a surgeon while Stanley is betrothed to a lawyer, but the ever-vain and indulgent child that she is, Stanley steals Roy’s husband and both sisters’ marriages completely fall apart.
+From here, the different characters experience a considerable level of depression, physical abuse, and suicide (Roy’s one-time husband shoots himself), and we are treated to constant reminders that truly nothing lasts forever.
+We are also offered the backstory of a young black driver named Parry, a boy with dreams of becoming a lawyer.
+He is wrongfully blamed for a reckless car accident that leaves a white woman injured and kills an innocent girl carrying pink flowers.
 In truth, it was actually Stanley who caused the accident while on an alcoholic binge.
 Naturally, Stanley faces no consequences for her actions and the novel ends without resolution or redemption.
-At the very least Asa makes a phone call which exonerates Parry and grants him the freedom to return home to his parents while avoiding any more time in the squalid “Negro jail cell.”
-In a strange coda at the close of the novel, Roy briefly runs away from home with plans to head for New York but she stays for a night at a random strange man’s house before briefly returning home because she had forgotten her clothes.
-In This Our Life ends here, with Asa wondering if his morally bankrupt family can be salvaged.
-I am not quite sure how this novel won a Pulitzer, I suppose Part III is the only mildly significant or engaging section of the book, but you need to read about 350 pages to get there!
-To be fair, there are some sobering, reflective, existential passages peppered throughout the text, but all too often Ellen Glasgow masks any shred of profundity in the facade of pure lugubriousness.
-Her sense of hopelessness is often confused with depth.
-At any rate, of all the Pulitzer Prize-winning novels I have read thus far I would rank In This Our Life among the worst.
+At the very least Asa makes a phone call which exonerates Parry and grants him the freedom to return home to his parents while avoiding any more time in a squalid “Negro jail cell.”
+Lastly, as a strange coda at the end of the novel, Roy briefly runs away from home with plans to head for New York but she stops for a night at a random strange man’s house before briefly returning home because she has forgotten her clothes.
+In This Our Life ends here, with Asa wondering if his morally bankrupt family can ever be salvaged.
+I am not quite sure how this novel won a Pulitzer Prize, I suppose Part III is the only mildly significant or engaging section of the book, but you need to read about 350 pages just to get there!
+To be fair, there are some sobering, reflective, existential passages peppered throughout the text, but all too often Ellen Glasgow masks any shred of profundity behind a darkened shroud of pure lugubriousness.
+We need not confuse despair with literary depth.
+At any rate, of all the Pulitzer Prize-winning novels I have read thus far, I would rank In This Our Life among the worst.

 “The street was darkened by a smoky sunset, and light had not yet come on in the lamps near the empty house.
 Under a troubled sky the old house looked deserted but charged with reality” (3 -opening lines).